onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 implement multiplayer but with 1 hour left all I could do was kill some bugs while I asked Maia to make the final map.

-Here's the clip I have from the developer speedrun I made of the release version.
+Below is the developer speedrun from the version that was submitted to the game jam.

 <iframe src="https://www.youtube-nocookie.com/embed/BW6Of2w7y-4?si=hqpQjBxc60FOw1Jt"
     width="560" height="315"